SwastikaManna/CODESOFT/README.md

 ## Task Overview

 ## Task 1: To-Do List
-• Create a list to store tasks, and add task names along with priority. __
+• Create a list to store tasks, and add task names along with priority.<br>
-• Allow multiple inputs. __
+• Allow multiple inputs. <br>
-• Allow to update tasks as completed. __
+• Allow to update tasks as completed. <br>
-• Allow printing tasks of the list. __
+• Allow printing tasks of the list. <br>
-• Allow removal of the tasks in the list. __
+• Allow removal of the tasks in the list. <br>

 ## Task 2: Simple Calculator